Aflynn50/aflynn.uk/content/posts/sqlair-intro.md

 )
 ```

-Again, it is important to note that the we always use the column names found in the `db` tags of the struct to talk about a field in an output expression.
+As with input expressions, it is important to note that the we always use the column names found in the `db` tags of the struct in the output expression rather than the field name.

 ## Wrapping the database

 SQLair does not handle configuring and opening a connection to the database.
 For this, you need to use `database/sql`.
 Once you have created a database object of type `*sql.DB` this can be wrapped with `sqlair.NewDB`.

-If you want to just try out SQLair the Go `sqlite3` driver makes it very easy to set up an in memory database:
+If you want to quickly try out SQLair the Go `sqlite3` driver makes it very easy to set up an in memory database:

 ```go
 import (